ReemNeama/eventati_book/eventati_book_development_tracker.md

 ### Current Blockers
 - None at the moment

+### Recent Progress (May 13, 2024)
+- Fixed test issues after Supabase migration:
+  - Updated offline_indicator_test.dart to use a simplified test widget that doesn't make real network calls
+  - Fixed wizard_connection_service_test.dart by adding proper fallback values for models and updating mock methods
+  - All tests now pass successfully
+- Updated SUPABASE_MIGRATION.md documentation with details about the test fixes
+- Completed the migration from Firebase to Supabase

 ### Current Development Focus (Based on Codebase Accomplishment Report - 85% Complete)

 #### High Priority (Critical Areas)